Home 1968 Shelby Cobra GT350, GT500 & GT500KR My 1968 Shelby Cobra GT350

 Where did I find it?
 What I have done to it over the years?
 And more importantly, what did I end up with today?
 I’ll include some pictures of the process.

-The first step was to make is safe to drive.
-It needed almost everything from brakes, tires, a new clutch, cooling, etc. Step two was to fix the rust and cosmetic issues then get it repainted.
+Step two was to fix the rust and cosmetic issues then get it repainted.
 I bought new fenders and quarter panels from Noah Yoder Ford.
-The Yoder Body shop had the car for almost a year doing the body work and paint.
+In the 80’s you could still get those parts directly from Ford.
+The Yoder Body shop had my car for almost a year doing the body work and paint.
 Since then it’s been in a steady process of restoration.
 I have replaced or rebuilt almost everything on this car.
 I’ve owned it long enough to have been able to do it gradually.
 Although, it has been an on and off thing over the years

 Tonight on the Barrett Jackson auction there was a ’66 GTO on the block with a lot of added and upgraded things like disc brakes and A.C.
 They referred to it as “enhanced.”
 Yes, I have enhanced my Shelby Mustang.